Towards Intelligent Control of MeV Electrons and Protons from kHz Repetition Rate Ultra-Intense Laser Interactions: Results

 Figure~\ref{fig:energy_shift} summarizes results from Figure~\ref{fig:spectra_energies} by showing the $99^{th}$ percentile of the electron count versus $KE_{\rm cutoff, goal}$ for each model.
 We plot the $99^{th}$ percentile energy because this is the same metric that the optimization algorithm used to determine $KE_{\rm cutoff}$ in Eq~\ref{eq:function}.
 Many of the models increased their energy when the optimizer changed $KE_{\rm cutoff, goal}$ from 0.7~MeV to 0.8~MeV.
 Exceptions were the 2-dimensional ridge regression, 500 estimator random forest, and Gaussian process with $\alpha=10$.
 The latter two had only a small drop in their energy.
 The $99^{th}$ percentile electron energy did not increase when $KE_{\rm cutoff, goal}$ increased to 0.9~MeV and the 500 estimator random forest even dropped in energy.
 We comment on this result in the discussion section.

-Figure \ref{fig:beta_shift} shows the log of the total electron CCD count for varying $\beta$ values with $KE_{\rm cutoff, goal}=0.7$~MeV. $KE_{\rm cutoff}=0.7$~MeV was chosen as the cutoff energy for this evaluation because each spectra has significant electron counts around 0.7~MeV.
+Figure \ref{fig:beta_shift} shows the log of the total electron (upper) and proton (lower) CCD count for varying electron $\beta$ values with $KE_{\rm cutoff, goal}=0.7$~MeV. $KE_{\rm cutoff}=0.7$~MeV was chosen as the cutoff energy for this evaluation because each spectra has significant electron counts around 0.7~MeV.
 All models, except the 4-dimensional ridge regression, exhibit an increase in total electron counts as $\beta$ is varied from 1 to 0 as one would expect given the definition of Eq.~\ref{eq:function}.
+Likewise, the total proton counts increase with the electron counts as the electron $\beta$ is varied from 1 to 0.
 Instead of showing detailed data for each model, we highlight some typical results from one of the models that performed well in Figure~\ref{fig:beta_shift}.
-Specifically, we show the electron energy spectra from the Gaussian process ($\alpha = 2$) model.
-One can see that as $\beta$ decreases the total electron number counts increases significantly.
+Specifically, we show the electron and proton energy spectra from the Gaussian process ($\alpha = 2$) model.
+One can see that as $\beta$ decreases the total electron and proton number counts increase significantly.

 We note that in Figure~\ref{fig:beta_shift}, the 4-dimensional ridge regression did not decrease because there was significant target instability during that optimization.
 In Figure~\ref{fig:opt_spectrum}, the 4-dimensional ridge regression model produced very little electron CCD counts during the testing of that model.